floybix/floybix.github.io/_posts/2014-11-05-htm-protocols.md

 used very differently to distal synapses (e.g. in Numenta's CLA White Paper).
 Potential proximal synapses are represented as a fixed explicit list, whereas distal synapses start empty and grow and die over time.
-I wanted to try the latter (implicit) approach for proximal synapses too.
+I wanted to try the latter implicit approach for proximal synapses too.
 This led to a protocol encompassing both cases.

 Synapse graphs as presented here represent the connections from a set of sources to a set of targets.
-In the case of proximal synapses the sources will be input bits and the targets will be column ids.
-In the case of distal synapses the sources will be cell ids (typically in the same layer) and the targets will be distal dendrite segment ids.
+In the case of proximal synapses the sources will be input bits and the targets will be columns.
+In the case of distal synapses the sources will be cells (typically in the same layer but not necessarily) and the targets will be distal dendrite segments.

 The choice of how to represent the set of potential synapses, explicitly or implicitly, can be made separately.

+> **UPDATE 2015-08-28:** Originally I had defined functions here that
+> operated on a single synaptic target at a time, reinforcing its
+> synapses or adding or removing synapses.
+So the learning algorithms
+> involved looping over a lot of targets to update each
+> one.
+Essentially, procedural programming.
+>
+> I realised a better way is to build a list representing the updates,
+> before applying those updates in one go: `bulk-learn`.
+Like the way
+> Datomic works, you build up transaction data structures before
+> submitting them.
+This is faster because it allows transient mutation
+> to be used (we don't need intermediate states); allows the updates
+> to be inspected easily; and is just cleaner.
+>
+> Also, I moved `excitations`, the function calculating activity in a
+> whole layer of cells given its input bits, into the protocol.
+As
+> with `bulk-learn`, abstracting the process improved performance by
+> allowing internal use of transients.

 {% highlight clojure %}
 (defprotocol PSynapseGraph